 Munich is a museum lover’s dream destination.
-Munich is host to everything from the Deutsches Museum, the world’s largest science and technology museum, that’s right I said largest in the WORLD, to neoclassic art and ancient civilization museums.
-If you happen to be in Munich on a Winter Sunday most museums are 1 Euro or half off!
-Munich has a museum quarter, which is the Maxvorstadt neighborhood surrounding Königsplatz, which makes it easy to check out several in one day.
-If you can only go to one museum though, I do recommend the Deutsches Museum.
+Munich is host to everything from the Deutsches Museum, the world’s largest science and technology museum, that’s right, I said the largest in the WORLD, to neoclassic art and ancient civilization museums.
+If you happen to be in Munich on a Winter Sunday, most museums are 1 Euro or half off!
+Munich has a museum quarter, the Maxvorstadt neighborhood surrounding Königsplatz, making it easy to check out several in one day.
+If you can only go to one museum, I recommend the Deutsches Museum.

-Munich is located just 45 minutes, by train or bus, from the Alps.
-If you have always wanted to ski or snowboard the Alps, Munich is the perfect launching point.
-You can have an independent day by train or book a ski trip on a bus that takes you to and from the Austrian Alps, includes breakfast, lunch, lift ticket and a beer.
-The bus driver also handles all your baggage and you have a host who is responsible for getting your lift ticket.
+Munich is located just 45 minutes from the Alps by train or bus.
+Munich is the perfect launching point if you have always wanted to ski or snowboard the Alps.
+You can have an independent day by train or book a ski trip on a bus that takes you to and from the Austrian Alps, including breakfast, lunch, a lift ticket, and a beer.
+The bus driver also handles all your baggage and has a host responsible for getting your lift ticket.
 I highly recommend this last option for anyone looking to make friends or is intimidated by independent travel.
-Your host will be speaking German, but if you ask, they usually speak English and can come give you some personal information in English based on your needs.
-Find out more information about several ways to get out and ski the Alps with my comprehensive guide, here.
+Your host will speak German, but if you ask, they usually speak English and can give you personal information based on your needs.
+Find out more information about ways to get out and ski the Alps with my comprehensive guide here.

 Harry Potter in Concert!

 Attending a cultural event in a foreign country or language is a great way to immerse yourself in the local culture.
-You can check the Philharomnie for concerts.
-This is my favorite winter activity and I’ve been obsessively attending Harry Potter, Star Wars and Final Fantasy in Concert.
+You can check the Philharmonie for concerts.
+This is my favorite winter activity, and I’ve been obsessively attending Harry Potter, Star Wars, and Final Fantasy in Concert.
 The movie plays on a screen while a live orchestra plays the soundtrack.
 It’s such a fun event!
 The Munich Opera has regular operas that come through town.
-Most of them are in Italian and then translated into German for subtitles, so it’s really fascinating.
-Germans are a bit strange when it comes to art, so the classic operas tend to have a German twist.
-Think nudity on stage and abstract art that is so abstract you’re not sure if it is even art anymore.
+Most of them are in Italian and then translated into German for subtitles, so it’s fascinating.
+Germans are a bit strange in art, so classic operas tend to have a German twist – think of nudity on stage and abstract art that is so abstract you’re not sure if it is even art anymore.
 I highly recommend it.